peaceroad/p7d-markdown-it-figure-with-p-caption/README.md

 // </figure>
 ```

+Also, It is recommended to set the width and height attributes of the images at the same time.
+See: <https://www.npmjs.com/package/@peaceroad/markdown-it-renderer-image>

-It could be applied to table, codeblock(pre > code), video, audio as well.
+It could be applied to table, codeblock(pre > code, pre > samp), video, audio as well.

 Example: